 Need more resources?

-Over 13 schools or districts signed up to participate in Make you Plate SC Grown Day to celebrate National Farm to School Month, which means almost 3,000 students have tasted South Carolina grown products this month!
-Check out how SC Farm to School celebrated Farm to School Month.
+Here is how we celebrated last year!
+In 2017 over 13 schools or districts signed up to participate in Make your Plate SC Grown Day to celebrate National Farm to School Month, which means almost 3,000 students tasted South Carolina grown products last October!
+Do you think we can “beet” those numbers this year?

 Briggs Elementary served a delicious meal to students thanks to donations from Carolina Heritage Pork and McCall Farms and the dedication of teacher Mr. Jeff Murrie!
 Their plates included local pork chops, vegetables, and scratch made biscuits with South Carolina Grown honey.

 Tiger Corner Farms and Dorchester School District 2 hosted a Container Farm to School Launch Party at Ashley Ridge High School!
 The event included salads and smoothies made from locally grown lettuces, tours of the container farms, and interactive educational activities for the students.
 Schools in Dorchester District 2 will be purchasing local lettuce from Tiger Corners Farms throughout the school year to serve in cafeteria salad bars and on sandwiches.

 A grilled local produce station was set up for Chartwells K12 and Spartanburg County School District Three’s Grilling from the Garden celebration held at Middle School of Pacolet.
 They offered grilled apples, chicken, zucchini, squash, cabbage, and sweet potatoes!

 The South Carolina Department of Agriculture hosted a taste test using SC grown products and palmetto pick recipes.
 Employees, including Commissioner Weathers, filled their plates with local products from Titan Farms, WP Rawl, McLeod Farms, and Split Creek Dairy.